moezabdelkefi/holbertonschool-headphones/README.md

 <div align="center">
   <h1>Implement a design from scratch</h1>
 </div>

-# Holberton School Headphones
+## Holberton School Headphones

-In this project, you will create a web page from scratch, without using any external libraries or frameworks.
-You will apply your knowledge of HTML, CSS, accessibility, and responsive design to build a fully functional web page that matches the designer's specifications.
+In this project, we will create a web page from scratch, without using any external libraries or frameworks. we will apply your knowledge of HTML, CSS, accessibility, and responsive design to build a fully functional web page that matches the designer's specifications.

 ## Objective

-Your task is to replicate the provided design file into a working web page.
-You have the freedom to implement it in your own way, but the goal is clear: create a functional web page that closely resembles the designer's vision.
+my task is to replicate the provided design file into a working web page.
+I have the freedom to implement it in your own way, but the goal is clear: create a functional web page that closely resembles the designer's vision.

 ## Design